delphix/virtualization-sdk/docs/readme.md

 must be run in a Python 3 environment**.
 It's recommended to use a totally separate virtual environment for docs work than the one you use in the rest of the SDK codebase.

+## Making Changes

+Like most other repositories, each change to the documentation is tracked by a JIRA issue.
+Start by creating a JIRA issue in the DOC project.
+Next use your favorite editor to make changes, view the changes for correctness, and commit the changes using the JIRA issues summary.

+Please follow these best practices when adding links to the documentation:

+* Use markdown syntax to link to internal documents, for example `this is a link to the [Glossary](../References/Glossary.md) section`
+* To reference a page anchor, use this syntax `[platform library](../References/Glossary.md#platform-libraries)`.
+Do *not* add a trailing frontslash (`/`) at the end of the link like this `[Broken Link](./My_Page/#anchor/)`.
+* **Never** explicitly link to the `https://developer.delphix.com` site.
+* **Never** use absolute paths (i.e., paths that start with `/`).
+The [MkDocs documentation](https://www.mkdocs.org/user-guide/writing-your-docs/#linking-to-pages) states: "Using absolute paths with links is not officially supported"

 ## Local Testing
 Install dependencies for building documentation and run `pipenv run mkdocs serve`